Lemieux, Ontario: History

 Lemieux, a predominantly Franco-Ontarian settlement, was first established in 1850 as a mill town for lumber operations in the area, and later evolved into a farming community.
 A Roman Catholic parish church, Saint-Joseph-de-Lemieux, was established in 1891.

 In 1910, locals documented a small landslide, which occurred on the Nation River just west of Lemieux.
 Years later, on May 16, 1971, just 12 days after the Saint-Jean-Vianney disaster, a small landslide occurred on the South Nation River 4.5 km upstream from Lemieux.
 As a result, the South Nation Conservation Authority began a program of soil testing along the river to identify sites at risk.
 In 1989, Lemieux was identified as a risk site, and after consultations with the township, the provincial Ministry of Natural Resources and the local residents, it was decided to relocate the residents to a safer area.
 Over the next two years, the residents were relocated to existing nearby communities at provincial government expense.

 Buildings in the community were either relocated or demolished.
 After selling their properties and buildings to the government, many of the townspeople moved their structures to what were deemed as safe zones, not far from the original town.
-Although many benefited financially, it had been an arduous process nonetheless.
 The last building remaining in Lemieux, the Saint-Joseph church, was demolished on August 4, 1991.
 Only the parish cemetery remains at the former town site.